openshift/cincinnati-operator/README.md

 To run locally, you must set the operand image as shown below.

 ```
-export OPERAND_IMAGE="quay.io/app-sre/cincinnati:2873c6b"
+export OPERAND_IMAGE="quay.io/app-sre/updateservice:2873c6b"
 operator-sdk run --local
 ```

 ## Using an init container to load graph data

-The Cincinnati graph data is loaded from an init container.
-Before deploying the cincinnati-operator, you will need to [build and push an init container containing the graph data](docs/graph-data-init-container.md).
+The UpdateService graph data is loaded from an init container.
+Before deploying the updateservice-operator, you will need to [build and push an init container containing the graph data](docs/graph-data-init-container.md).

 ## Deploy operator